 In short, Dragon Warrior/Quest was an icon in its time, as well as a good NES RPG, showing a level of polish that few other text-heavy games of the era did.
 It is a bit hard to revisit nowadays, though, owing to its heavy emphasis on level grinding and overall slow pace.
 Still, it's at least worth a look as an important piece of history for the JRPG genre.

-Platform: Famicom/NES, MSX, PC-9801, Super Famicom, Sattelaview, Game Boy Color, Mobile, Android, iOS, Nintendo 3DS, Playstation 4
+Platform: Famicom/NES, MSX, PC-9801, Super Famicom, Sattelaview, Game Boy Color, Mobile, Android, iOS, Nintendo 3DS, Playstation 4, Switch

 Recommended Version: Most of the game's remakes and ports make attempts to update the gameplay a bit to more modern sensibilities, having enemies award more experience points and gold and updating the graphics and sounds a bit to more modern standards.
-Most of these are Japan-exclusive, however, with the only ones to see a western release being released on the Game Boy Color and Android.
-Still, these do provide for a smoother experinece overall than the original versions, so those are the ones I'd recommend playing today.
+The Game Boy Color version is a personal favorite, adding more animation and redoing the music in the Game Boy's unique soundfont, making it sound quite nice.
+The Switch version is easily available as a relatively cheap download or on a (quite overpriced) physical compilation with 2 and 3.